Travel guide

 • PuraSim eSIM for Japan: you only pay for what you contract, full local data at maximum available speed, activation in 5 minutes from anywhere.

-In addition, with an eSIM, you can keep your original phone number active to receive calls and SMS, as the eSIM operates in a separate virtual slot.
+Additionally, with an eSIM, you can keep your original phone number active to receive calls and SMS, as the eSIM operates in a separate virtual slot.
 You don't have to choose between local connectivity and your usual number.

-Data coverage in Japan: what to expect
+Data coverage in Japan: what you can expect

 Coverage in Japan varies considerably depending on the area.
 In major urban and tourist areas (Tokyo, Kyoto, Osaka, Nara, and Hiroshima), you will find 4G and in some cases 5G networks.
 The experience is comparable to what you would have at home.